Reformatory district

 Amazing place

-by Hillary, almost 2 years ago
+by Hillary, over 2 years ago

 I always feel special after visiting the Yorklands, or what we've called the Guelph Jail.
 I've walked there with dogs and babies.
 The scenery is tranquil and the buildings are magical in antiquity.
 It's nice to learn more through these comments, and I hope the space is preserved and remains accessible.
 So many possibilities.